tableflip/async-each-series-throttle/README.md

   // If this takes _more than_ 1000ms then iteratee will be called again
   // immediately after cb is called.
   //
-  // If this takes _less than_ 1000ms then iteratee will be called when ~1000ms
+  // If this takes _less than_ 1000ms then iteratee will be called again after
-  // have elapsed since the last time it was called. setTimeout(() => cb(null, item + 1), 500)
+  // ~1000ms have elapsed since the last time it was called. setTimeout(() => cb(null, item + 1), 500)
 }

 // Optional callback after everything is done const callback = (err, results) => {
-  // All done, after ~5000ms or more
+  // All done, after ~4000ms or more
   // results is [1, 2, 3, 4, 5]
 }